2002–03 UEFA Champions League

 The 2002–03 UEFA Champions League was the 11th season of UEFA's premier European club football tournament, the UEFA Champions League, since its rebranding in 1992, and the 48th European Cup tournament overall.
 The competition was won by Milan, who beat Juventus on penalties in the European Cup's first ever all-Italian final, to win their sixth European title, and its first in nine years.
 Manchester United's Ruud van Nistelrooy was again the top scorer, scoring 12 goals over the two group stages and knockout stage, in addition to two goals he had scored in the qualifying phase, although his side bowed out in the quarter-finals and missed out on the chance of playing in a final at their own stadium.

 Real Madrid were the defending champions, but were eliminated by Juventus in the semi-finals.

 Association team allocation

 A total of 72 teams participated in the 2002–03 Champions League, from 48 of 52 UEFA associations (Liechtenstein organises no domestic league competition).
 Two lowest-ranked associations (Andorra and San Marino) were not admitted.
-Additionally, no teams Azerbaijan were admitted this year as no official champion was decided in 2001–02 season.
+Additionally, no teams from Azerbaijan were admitted this year as no official champion was decided in the 2001–02 season.

 Below is the qualification scheme for the 2002–03 UEFA Champions League: